 The average time to degree is approximately 5-6 years, which corresponds to the national average.
 However, many students complete the degree in less time.

 No, entrance exams are not required.
 See the Ph.D.
 Requirements, Typical Timeline for more information on degree requirements.

 Yes.
 The average monthly pay is greater than $2,300.
-For comparison, rent (all-inclusive) at San Clemente (university-owned graduate student housing) ranges from about $900 to about $1100 per month.
+For comparison, rent (all-inclusive) at San Clemente (university-owned graduate student housing) ranges from $800-900 per month.

 All graduate students in the Department who are in good academic standing and making normative progress toward the Ph.D. are financially supported by a teaching assistantship, graduate student research assistantship or fellowship.
 International graduate students must pass an examination in spoken English to be eligible for a position as a teaching assistant.
 The annual graduate student salary is $29,000.
 Tuition, fees and health/dental insurance are provided.

 All domestic students (including permanent residents) admitted to UCSB must have completed the FAFSA by the early March deadline.
 Although you may not know your admission status by early March, it would be to your advantage to have already submitted the FAFSA in the event you are admitted to UCSB or another public university.
 Only students who have completed the FAFSA are eligible to receive UCSB Graduate Division central fellowships.
 It is not necessary to have completed your federal and state taxes before filling out the FAFSA as you may use estimates from the previous year.
 Please consult the FAFSA website for deadline information and application downloads.
 More general information is available on the UCSB Financial Aid Office's FAFSA section.

 Yes, most students live in Graduate Student Housing during the first year.
 San Clemente Villages is the most popular university-owned housing option for graduate students.
 The majority of students move out of university-owned housing at the end of the first or second year.